-The Rema and the Alter Rebbe record99 the custom of stowing away the aravos for use in a future mitzvah.
+The Rema and the Alter Rebbe record33 the custom of stowing away the aravos for use in a future mitzvah.
 Some are accustomed to throwing them above the aron kodesh.
 Although there is a specific reason for doing so, many authorities argue against this custom.
 The Rebbe would never throw them above the aron; he would leave them on the floor beside his chair or else on the seat of his chair, and on some occasions, he would take them with him at the end of Shacharis (the latter custom is recorded by early halachic authorities).

-Although the aravos used for the arba minim may be discarded, do not step on them or discard them in a disrespectful manner.
-Some authorities state that they may not be thrown into the garbage can along with other garbage; they may be placed in a separate bag and discarded they were set aside for a mitzvah and can technically still be used all day for the mitzvah.
+Although the aravos used for the hoshanos and arba minim may be discarded, do not step on them or discard them in a disrespectful manner.
+Some authorities state that they may not be thrown into the garbage can along with other garbage; they may be placed in a separate bag and discarded.

-It is forbidden to derive benefit from the aravos after using them until Hoshana Rabbah has passed, because
+It is forbidden to derive benefit from the aravos after using them until Hoshana Rabbah has passed, because they were set aside for a mitzvah and can technically still be used all day for the mitzvah.